stefanvanburen/petstore/README.md

 ## Implementation details

-The server uses the [connect-go library](https://github.com/connectrpc/connect-go) to implement the API.
+The server uses the [connect-go library](https://github.com/connectrpc/connect-go) to implement the API, with [grpcreflect-go](https://github.com/connectrpc/grpcreflect-go) adding support for the gRPC server reflection API.

 The packages used for interacting with the API are [remotely generated](https://buf.build/docs/bsr/remote-packages/go/) - there's no code generation in this repository.